nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

   </tr>
 </table>

-Who the medication is for- that is, to whom it will be administered.
+Who the medication/medical device is for- that is, to whom it will be administered.

 Reference to patient.